 What are the roles of parents in the program?

-Under the guidance of staff, parents are encouraged to volunteer in the classroom with the children in their child's group.
-We maintain NAEYC raios within each classroom, having one lead teacher, one or 2 qualified student assistants and one or two volunteers.
-Qualified students have received 12 or more credits in ECE or Elementary education.
+Under the guidance of staff, parents are encouraged to volunteer in the classroom.
+We maintain NAEYC raios within each classroom, having one lead teacher, one assistant teacher and qualified student assistants or volunteers.
+Qualified students have received 12 or more credits in ECE or Elementary Education or taken a 30 hours class in ECE.
+All student employees have also had a background check and fingerprints through the Deptartment of Early Learning as well as an orientation to our program.
 These ratios, along with parent support, contribute greatly to the quality of care provided at the CDC.

 |Group||Teacher: Child||Class Size|